 You’ll also get up close and personal (through your screen) with real reindeer and penguins from Paradise Wildlife Park, and there’s a visit from Santa Claus himself.

 Cheltenham Science Festival @ Home

-Cheltenham Science Festival @ Home promises a six-day programme packed with family shows, interactive workshops and live Q&As, beginning on June 2.
+Cheltenham Science Festival @ Home promises a programme packed with family shows, interactive workshops and live Q&As.
 The line-up includes broadcasts from top scientists and entertainers including Brian Cox and Stefan Gates, covering everything from astronomy to the senses.

-You’ll also be able to explore the Virtual Discover Zone on the festival’s YouTube channel, with challenges including games design and code-breaking, and take part in drawing and making workshops (these are free of charge but must be booked in advance: click the activities you want to join to register).
+You’ll also be able to explore the Virtual Discover Zone on the festival’s YouTube channel, with challenges including games design and code-breaking, and take part in drawing and making workshops.